Uses

 Day to day I run a Framework Laptop 13.
 More information about my specific device and my experience with it is available in my review.

-In general, I run NixOS on all my devices.
-I’m a huge fan of it’s declarative configuration.
+It runs NixOS, which I’m a huge fan of thanks to its declarative configuration.
 The ability to run things in an ephemeral shell with nix-shell -p is also core to my iterative development processes.

 Environment